Murder on the Zinderneuf: Gameplay

 The game presents a classic whodunit scenario where one of the 16 passengers has been killed, and the player's objective is to identify the murderer, the victim, and the motive.

 At the beginning of each game, the victim and murderer are randomly selected, ensuring a unique mystery with every playthrough.
 Players have 12 in-game hours — equating to 36 minutes of real time — to investigate and make an accusation.
 Failure to solve the case within this time frame results in the murderer escaping justice.

 The player is given a choice of eight detectives to play.
-Among detectives there is a former policeman turned private detective Harry Hacksaw (based on Dirty Harry), French police inspector Emile Klutzeau (based on Inspector Clouseau), amateur sleuth Agatha Marbles (based on Miss Marple), German-British detective Humbolt Hause (based on Sherlock Holmes), NYPD Lieutenant Cincinnato (based on Columbo), mysterious adventurer Charity Flaire (based on Modesty Blaise), Swiss detective Achille Merlot (based on Hercule Poirot), and gentleman thief Jethro Knight (based on Simon Templar).
+Among the detectives are a former policeman turned private detective Harry Hacksaw (based on Dirty Harry), French police inspector Emile Klutzeau (based on Inspector Clouseau), amateur sleuth Agatha Marbles (based on Miss Marple), German-British detective Humbolt Hause (based on Sherlock Holmes), NYPD Lieutenant Cincinnato (based on Columbo), mysterious adventurer Charity Flaire (based on Modesty Blaise), Swiss detective Achille Merlot (based on Hercule Poirot), and gentleman thief Jethro Knight (based on Simon Templar).

 The gameplay involves navigating a scrolling overhead plan of the airship using a joystick.
 The Zinderneuf is depicted as a large vessel with various locations, including passenger cabins, lounges, and dining areas.
 Players can enter cabins to search for physical clues and encounter other passengers who move independently throughout the ship.
 Engaging with suspects involves a menu system where players decide whether to ignore, accuse, or question individuals, and select the manner of questioning.
-Each detective possesses distinct interrogation style that influences interactions with suspects.
+Each detective possesses a distinct interrogation style that influences interactions with suspects.
 For example, Agatha Marbles can use approaches such as being stern, sympathetic, helpless, or polite during questioning.

 As the investigation unfolds, players uncover a complex web of relationships and motives among the passengers.
 Once they are satisfied that they have a culprit, the detective has the option of accusing them directly, or waiting until enough clues are found to prove their hunch.
 If they are wrong, the person they have accused will not speak to them for the remainder of the game.
 A denial does not always mean the detective is wrong, only that more proof is required for the murderer to confess.

 If the detective is correct, the killer will explain the motives behind their crime, and the detective is given one of six ratings based on the effectiveness of their investigation.